h2oai/tutorials/DriverlessAI/time-series-recipe-tutorial-retail-sales-forecasting/time-series-recipe-tutorial-retail-sales-forecasting.md

   - **Time**
   - **Interpretability**

-Below are high level descriptions of the DAI settings that will be updated for this time series tutorial.
+Below are high level descriptions of the Driveless AI settings that will be updated for this time series tutorial.
 To learn more about each scorer see the **Deeper Dive and Resources** at the end of this task.

 **Test Dataset**
 The test dataset is used for testing the modeling pipeline and creating test predictions.
 The test set is never used during training of the modeling pipeline.
 (Results are the same whether a test set is provided or not.)
 If a test dataset is provided, then test set predictions will be available at the end of the experiment.
 Adding the test dataset will also hint Driverless AI of the expected horizon and gap.
 Driverless AI measures the length of the Test dataset as well as the timing of when it commences (compared to the end of the training data) to decide on these values.